 The research of Yapese stone money has provided contemporary Western finance experts with valuable and surprising information.

-It is believed that the first people from Yap came for aragonite already circa 500 AD, but more intense mining started in the time period between 1000 and 1400 AD.
+It is believed that the first people from Yap came for aragonite already around 500 AD, but more intense mining started in the time period between 1000 and 1400 AD.
 It is possible that it happened due to the hostilities with the islands to the east from Yap - Yapese initially used shell money, which was obtained in the atolls east from Yap.

 Initially the stone discs were small, similar to shell discs - with a diametre of 7 - 8 cm.

 Initially this money was a privilege of the rich and influential people.
 The economical stability for centuries was maintained by the fact that each of the risky expeditions to Palau could bring home only few "coins" in canoes.

 The value of stones is increased by their history.
 For example – if the stone was brought by a famous sailor or if people died while transporting it, the value of stone increased.

 Before the coming of Europeans stone discs were 0.5 – 0.9 m in diameter, maximum – 1.2 m.
-According to some accounts in the middle of 19th century stone money was very rare in Yap.
+According to some accounts in the middle of the 19th century stone money was very rare in Yap.